back-jond1992/Coding-basics./BasicJavaScript.md

 -If the 'break' statement is omitted from a 'switch' statements case the following 'case' statements will be executed.

 -When a 'return' statement is reached, the execution of the current function stops and control returns to the calling location.

+-'objects' are similar to arrays, however you access data in objects through 'properties'.
+Objects are useful for storing data in a structured way.

+-There are two ways to access te properties of an object. '.' (dot notation) and '[ ]' (bracket notation).

+-Dot notation is what is used when you know the know the name of the property you want access ahead of time.

+-If the property of the object you want to access has a space in its name you need to use the bracket notation, although you can still use bracket notations even if there is no space in the name.

+-Bracket notations can also be used to access a property which is stored as the value of a variable.

+-After you've created a JavaScript object, you can update its properties at any time just like you would update any other variable.
+You can use either dot or bracket notation to update.